Faulo/jenkins-unity/README.md

 	// Automatically set the version of the Unity project based on the tags and commits of the VCS.
 	AUTOVERSION : '' | 'git' | 'plastic',

+	// Automatically append the build number to the version of the project.
+	AUTOVERSION_REVISION : '0'

 	// Automatically create C# docs using DocFX BUILD_DOCUMENTATION = '1'